 3. Dark courtyard

-While a light-coloured neutral colour palette is often recommended for courtyards because they can be on the shady side, you can also opt for the drama of dark coloured walls.
+A light-coloured neutral colour palette is often recommended for courtyards because they can be on the shady side.
+But you can also opt for the drama of dark coloured walls.
 These look particularly striking against a lighter coloured floor.

-To avoid a prison block effect, break up the walls with elements like plants and wall hangings so that you’re not using a solid block of the same material or colour.
+To avoid a prison block effect, break up the walls with elements like plants and wall hangings.
+That way you won’t be using a solid block of the same material or colour.
 Don’t forget to consider your landscape lighting needs, especially when going darker.

 4. Keep it simple

 Courtyards are generally small spaces, so you’ll achieve a more balanced setting if you limit the number of elements you add.
-Only include the essentials—here, it’s a plunge pool, chic seating and statement palms.
-The dark grey wall also provides the perfect backdrop to the popping yellow fibreglass chairs.
+Only include the essentials—such as chic seating and statement palms.

-If you love this monochrome look, see how you can add a black and white bathroom to your home as well.
+If you love a monochrome look, see how you can add a black and white bathroom to your home as well.

 6. Cosy courtyard